rafizadehn/PHSX815_Project1/README.md

 # Project 1 - Velocities of Gas Particles in a Boltzmann Distribution

+**Formal write up is located in this repository, named "Rafizadeh_WRITEUP.pdf"**

 ## Data Generation

-The velocity measurements are made by the `rng.MaxBoltz.py` python file.
+The velocity measurements are made by the `rng_MaxBoltz.py` python file.
 This file requires python3 to run, and includes the following packages listed at the top of the script:

 ```
   import sys